Useful Tips to Buying Pacifiers

 Here are some suggestions for baby pacifier buying and finding the right pacifier to soothe your baby.

-Pacifiers, as much as sucking his thumb, is a baby’s way to soothe himself.
+As much as sucking his thumb, Pacifiers is a baby’s way to soothe himself.

-They are made soft yet durable materials and available in many cute designs like skull pacifiers.
+They are made of soft yet durable materials and are available in many cute designs like skull pacifiers.

-They are highly recommended by the American Academy of Pediatrics, especially in putting the baby to sleep, and it prevents SIDS (Sudden Infant Death Syndrome).
+They are highly recommended by the American Academy of Pediatrics, especially in putting the baby to sleep, preventing SIDS (Sudden Infant Death Syndrome).

-Look into these safety tips and features that will aid you in buying the right pacifier for your baby.
+Look into these safety tips and features that will aid you in buying the correct pacifier for your baby.